bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

    commit and start to invoke constructors to build the right-hand side.

-   Said another way, the principle is that left-hand sides are fallible, and have no side-effects as they execute; right-hand sides, in contrast, are infallible.
+   Said another way, the principle is that left-hand sides can be fallible, and have no side-effects as they execute; right-hand sides, in contrast, are infallible.
 This simplifies the control flow and makes reasoning about side-effects (especially with